 Up to now the tax authorities had carried out a full-scope tax audits at the Company for 2005 and the years preceding.
 Additionally, audit of personal income tax was carried out by the tax authorities for the period 1 January 2005 to 31 March 2006.
 During 2010 there was tax audit conducted by the Public revenue office for Profit tax and VAT for the period 2005 - 2009, as well as, withholding tax for years 2007 and 2008.
 In addition, in 2011 the Public revenue office conducted tax audit for withholding tax for 2010 and tax audit over certain service contracts from Transfer pricing perspective.
 In 2012 the Public revenue office conducted specific tax audit for VAT for August 2012 for the Company.
-In 2012 the Public revenue office carried out a tax audit in TMMK for Profit tax for the years 2005-2011, as well as tax audit for VAT for 2005-2009.
+In 2012 the Public revenue office carried out a tax audit in the Company for Profit tax for the years 2005-2011, as well as tax audit for VAT for 2005-2009.
+During 2016 and 2017 Public revenue office conducted tax audit for Profit tax for period 2013-2015.

-There is ongoing Profit Tax Audit carried by Public revenue office for the period 2013 - 2015.
 The tax authorities may at any time inspect the books and records within 5 years subsequent to the reported tax year, and may impose additional tax assessments and penalties.
 In a case of tax evasion or tax fraud the statute of limitations may be extended up to 10 years.
 The Company's management is not aware of any circumstances, which may give rise to a potential material liability in this respect other than those provided for in these financial statements.